She's a

 on a breeze washing the Lufthansa valley,

-dreams of Jumbo jets and fighters
+dreams of Jumbo jets

 twisting and turning through clouds above,